-Physical Distancing on Local Streets - Starting April 23, the City is creating more usable space for pedestrians along local streets to ensure people can practise physical distancing.
+- Physical Distancing on Local Streets - In April 2020, the City created more usable space for pedestrians along local streets to ensure people can practise physical distancing.
 Learn more.

 - MyCity Online can be used for many online payments and services.